ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/6-SpellsFeatsClassesItems.md

 [Smart Cunning Action](https://www.nexusmods.com/baldursgate3/mods/8906)

 Changes the Rogue (Thief) double bonus action to instead be a toggle ability allowing rogues to choose to use their action or bonus action for cunning actions.
-Also grants this benefit to monks.
+Also grants this benefit to Monks, and gloomstalker Rangers.

 ## Wild Magic

-These mods effect wild magic sorcerers, wild magic barbarians, and/or other situations where the wild magic effects table is rolled such as certain wild magic enemies, controlled chaos, or having the Enweaved feat.
+These mods affect wild magic sorcerers, wild magic barbarians, and/or other situations where the wild magic effects table is rolled such as certain wild magic enemies, controlled chaos, or having the Enweaved feat.
 Sorcerers and creatures with wild magic should only accrue surge risk during combat, with the chance increasing 5% per spell casted until a surge is triggered.
-For player sorcerers, you can avoid starting the wild magic risk slide by avoiding using Tides of Chaos, but that would be boring.
+For player Sorcerers, you can avoid starting the wild magic risk slide by avoiding using Tides of Chaos, but that would be boring.
 Wild magic surges will restore Tides of Chaos, allowing you to keep it going multiple times throughout an adventuring day.
 Wild Magic Sorcerers in Listonomicon are a whacky risk-reward gameplay experience.

 * [More Wild Magic effects](https://www.nexusmods.com/baldursgate3/mods/2022)
 * [Wild Magic D100 Table](https://www.nexusmods.com/baldursgate3/mods/2967)
+* add the other d100 table
 * [Increasingly Likely Wild Magic Surge](https://www.nexusmods.com/baldursgate3/mods/9603) (Combat Only)

 [If Volo dies for any reason](https://www.nexusmods.com/baldursgate3/mods/4030), the Weave will begin unraveling and _all magic becomes wild magic_.